nikist97/Python-DataStructures/README.md

 # raises ValueError if comparison is not -1, 1 or None

 queue.remove_element(element) # finds and removes the element from the queue
-# raises TypeError if queue.type() is not None and is different than the type of the given element
+# raises PriorityQueueTypeError if queue.type() is not None and is different than the type of the given element
-# raises KeyError if the queue doesn't contain the element
+# raises PriorityQueueElementError if the queue doesn't contain the element
 ```

 <br> <br>